 We wanted to share some useful information with the University community regarding the vaccination requirements, as well as potential side effects of vaccine administration and what follow up steps should be taken in the event of side effects.
 These side effects are normal and are a sign that your body is mounting an immune response.

-MBKU Vaccination Requirements by September 30, 2021
+MBKU Vaccination & Booster Requirements

 As a health professions institution, MBKU requires vaccination against COVID-19 to promote public health and support education and patient care on our campuses.
 Pursuant to the California Department of Public Health (CDPH) order dated August 5, 2021, effective immediately, all MBKU employees and students must be vaccinated against the COVID-19 virus.